coldfix/steam-acolyte/README.rst

 There is no magic interaction with steam here, and we do not store any credentials independently from steam!

-Note that only linux is supported currently.
-Windows support is planned.

 Installation
 ------------